sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 Watchers are applications (typically microservices) that watch the EPR Redpanda topic for messages and then take some action.
 They use some matching logic, defined in EPR's SDK (Software Development Kit) to determine which messages to process.
-You can match on NVRPP, type, and success.
+You can match on NVRPP, `type`, and `success`.
 We've written about a dozen or so watchers internally that do a variety of things.
 One of our more popular watchers’ fires webhooks if matching criteria are met.
 It is most often used to trigger Jenkins jobs, acting as glue between Jenkins and other systems.
 Another